 Please note that meat, fish, alcohol, tobacco, coffee, black tea, and eggs are not served in the ashram.

 The meals are offered at 10:00 am and 6:00 pm with a small fruit snack served in the afternoon.
 Additional snacks are available in the boutique if needed.

 In case you have any special dietary restrictions please mention so on your application form and we will do our best to accommodate you.

 Animals, Wildlife, and Nature

 The property is part of a biodiverse ecosystem called a Blue Oak Woodland.
-There are several waterways that pass through the ashram and large heritage oak trees interspersed with grassland and shrubbery on rolling hills.
+There are several meandering brooks and large heritage oak trees interspersed with grassland and shrubbery on rolling hills.
 Hundreds of different species of flora and fauna can be spotted.

 The ashram is on 80 acres and has multiple hiking paths.
 In order to respect the delicate balance of nature, please stay on the trails and do not approach or disturb wildlife.
 Please also be aware that there are thorny blackberry bushes and poison oak off the trails.
 It is best to avoid walking in any tall grassy areas, as there may be rattlesnakes and ticks.

 As a matter of fact, the way we walk a labyrinth can offer insight into the way we walk through our lives.
 Additionally, while walking, you can coordinate your breath with your steps as you release concerns and other burdens.
 Equally important, is to contemplate peace on earth while repeating the mantra “Om Namo Narayanaya.”
 Finally, on the way out, you may repeat the peace mantra out loud, feeling the peaceful vibration generated being brought to the whole world.